Nevada toad declared endangered at site of geothermal plant

 The dispute is among a growing number of conflicts over wildlife protection and tribal rights on federal lands that the Biden administration faces as it pursues its agenda to combat climate change by replacing fossil fuels with renewable energy.

-Officials for Reno-based Ormat Technologies Inc., which broke ground on the power plant last month, said earlier they didn't believe a listing would impact the project because the company spent six years developing a mitigation plan to offset any potential environmental impacts.
-They didn't immediately respond to a request for comment Monday.
+Officials for Reno-based Ormat Technologies Inc., which broke ground on the power plant last month, have said they don't believe a listing would impact the project because the company spent six years developing a mitigation plan to offset any potential environmental impacts.

+“Ormat long recognized the importance of conserving the Dixie Valley toad, regardless of its legal status,” Ormat Vice President Paul Thomsen said Monday in an email to The Associated Press.

+“Ormat will coordinate with relevant agencies to ensure that any additional required process is met while we continue our work on this important renewable energy project,” he said.

 Geothermal power is generated from hot water deep beneath the earth.